-The daily dose of erlotinib will be decreased in 50-mg decrements to a minimum dose of 50 mg daily (Table JPBK.9.3).
+The daily dose of erlotinib will be decreased in 50-mg decrements to a minimum dose of 50 mg daily (Table JPBK.9.4).
 Re-escalation of erlotinib dosing is allowed at the investigator's discretion, except after Grade 3 diarrhea when re-escalation is not allowed.
 Dose reductions must be documented within the current cycle so that treatment compliance can be determined.

-In addition to the common erlotinib toxicities in Table JPBK.9.4, if a patient experiences other Grade 3 or 4 events that are considered at least possibly related to erlotinib, erlotinib administration may be omitted until the event resolves.
-If dosing with erlotinib is delayed for more than 14 consecutive days, patient dosing with erlotinib should be discontinued.
+In addition to the common erlotinib toxicities in Table JPBK.9.5, if a patient experiences other Grade 3 or 4 events that are considered at least possibly related to erlotinib, erlotinib administration may be omitted until the event resolves.
+Patients not recovering from such toxicity within 14 days beyond the last day of the prior cycle will be considered for discontinuation from the study.
+In rare circumstances, a delay >14 days may be permitted before discontinuing the patient from treatment as long as the patient demonstrates clinical benefit without objective progression and is recovering from the toxicity.
+Such circumstances should be discussed and documented with the Lilly CRP.

-- If the event resolves to ≤ Grade 1 or baseline, the patient may restart erlotinib treatment at a reduced dose (Table JPBK.9.3). - If the event has not resolved to ≤ Grade 1 or baseline within 7 days, or another AE occurs during therapy at the reduced dose, a second dose reduction is permitted at the investigator's discretion.
+• If the event resolves to $\leq$ Grade 1 or baseline, the patient may restart erlotinib treatment at a reduced dose (Table JPBK.9.4).

+• If the event has not resolved to ≤ Grade 1 or baseline within 7 days, or another AE occurs during therapy at the reduced dose, a second dose reduction is permitted at the investigator's discretion.